kamdh/spatial-network-regression/README.md

 * L-BFGS-B-C library (https://github.com/kharris/L-BFGS-B-C)
 You will have to edit the Makefile to point to these libraries.

+Optional requirements:
+* optimized BLAS (MKL, OpenBLAS, etc.).
+This will require editing the Makefile to point to your installed libraries.

 Building: `make all`

 To run a test case, try running `test`.
 The final lines should be: